What firewall means in ISP context

 • NAT and port forwarding — for internal services needing exposure (web, email, VPN), with clear policy.

-• Edge anti-DDoS — rate-limit per flow, drop abusive protocols (NTP amplification, open DNS recursors), integrated BGP RTBH.
+• Edge anti-DDoS — rate-limit per flow, drop abusive protocols (NTP amplification, open DNS recursors), integration with scrubbing services when the ISP has a contract.

 • Site-to-site VPN — IPSec or WireGuard between PoPs or to corporate customers.
 L2TP/SSTP for remote access.